rossrobino/blog/src/content/ai-a11y.md

 ## Barriers to create

-Computers / programming / technology has historically been a relatively inaccessible field to enter.
+Computers and technology has historically been a relatively inaccessible field to enter.

 1. Price - good computers cost $
 2. Vision largely required to view the display and review work